Pink Floral Button Blog Candy

 Scissors

-Altered Fruit Cups Tins
+Tin Fruit Cups

 Step 1: The first step is to crimp the inside edge of the fruit cup, because it’s sharp.
 You don’t want to cut your fingers on it, so just use a pair of pliers to crimp and flatten that sharp edge on the upper part of the inside of the tin.

-Altered Fruit Cups Crimping
+Tin Fruit Cups Pliers

 Step 2: Cut your decorative paper into a strip that will fit around the outside of your fruit cup tin.
-Mine turned out to be 1-1/2″ high by about 8″ long (note: I didn’t need the full length–I just gave myself a little extra to be sure it would fit).
+Mine turned out to be 1-1/2" high by about 8" long (note: I didn't need the full length--I just gave myself a little extra to be sure it would fit).
 Mod Podge the surface of the tin and adhere your paper to it.

-Altered Fruit Cups Supplies
+Tin Fruit Cups Supplies

 Step 3: Gather your ribbon embellishments and embellish your tin as desired.
 You can add ribbon or ric rac to the top of the tin, or to both the top and bottom.
 I used hot glue to adhere the ribbon to my tins, just adding a few small dots of glue here and there to secure it.